cdapio/cdap-ingest/cdap-sink/README.md

  ```
  a1.sinks.sink1.apiKey = ""
  ```
- Reactor server version: ( default v2)
+ CDAP Gateway server version:
  ```
  a1.sinks.sink1.version = v2
  ```

 ## Example

- Configuration of the flume agent, that reads data from log file and puts them to continuuity reactor using cdap sink.
+ Configuration of the Flume agent that reads data from a log file and puts them to CDAP using CDAP Sink.
  ```
  a1.sources = r1
  a1.channels = c1